azanebrain/system-setup/README.md

 ## Chrome

-__Note: I use Chrome Canary as my default Chrome.
-It used to be kinda janky, but now it's solid.
-Gotta love those bleeding edge upgrades__

 - Set the default: System Preferences > General > Default Web Browser
 - Extensions are stored in the cloud so they are downloaded as soon as you log in.
 - To enable the "Hold Cmd + Q to quit" option: Under Chrome in the toolbar, select "Warn Before Quitting"